-No previously recorded culturally modified trees or old growth mature native trees are located within the Area 1 Project Area.
-The satellite imagery shows some trees along the proposed alignment but it is unclear whether or not they are old growth native trees.
-The satellite imagery appears to show relatively young trees with a dense canopy that are therefore unlikely to be native.
-Therefore, culturally modified trees are unlikely to be impacted by the works.
+No previously recorded culturally modified trees or old growth mature native trees are located within the Area 12 Project Area.
+Although there are some trees visible within some parts of the Project Area on the satellite imagery these do not appear to be remnant old growth trees but deliberate plantings and are, therefore, unlikely to be culturally modified trees.